22 Sharing Origin Files

 Group Folder Manager tool to publish custom files for sharing with other group members.
 When a group member launches Origin, the published files will be copied to their Origin automatically and made ready for use.

 You can set up and use a group folder to share files among users.
 Multiple groups are allowed, and each group can have some power user(s) set as the group leader.
 The group leader can use the

-For version 2019b, Origin supports setting multiple group folders, making it possible to share different files between groups.
+Origin supports setting multiple group folders, making it possible to share different files between groups.
 A leader machine can set up multiple groups and publish different files to different groups.
 A member machine can belong to multiple groups and thus receive all files published by group leaders.

 |Note: For information on group folders, see: